mindspore-ai/mindspore/model_zoo/official/cv/deeptext/README.md

 # [DeepText Description](#contents)

 DeepText is a convolutional neural network architecture for text detection in non-specific scenarios.
-The DeepText system is based on the elegant framwork of Faster R-CNN.
+The DeepText system is based on the elegant framework of Faster R-CNN.
 This idea was proposed in the paper "DeepText: A new approach for text proposal generation and text detection in natural images.", published in 2017.

 [Paper](https://arxiv.org/pdf/1605.07314v1.pdf) Zhuoyao Zhong, Lianwen Jin, Shuangping Huang, South China University of Technology (SCUT), Published in ICASSP 2017.